-- 1.1 Regulatory capital requirements seek to ensure that risk exposures of a Labuan bank are backed by an adequate amount of high-quality capital which absorbs losses on a going concern basis.
-This ensures the continuing ability of a Labuan bank to meet its obligations as they fall due while also maintaining the confidence of customers, depositors, creditors and other stakeholders in their dealings with the institution.
-Capital requirements also seek to further protect depositors and other senior creditors in a gone concern situation by promoting an additional cushion of assets that may be used to meet claims in liquidation. - 1.2 The Guidelines on Banking and Islamic Banking Capital Adequacy Framework (Capital Components) (the Guidelines) set out the general requirements concerning regulatory capital adequacy, the capital adequacy ratios that Labuan banks are required to maintain and the components of eligible regulatory capital under the Banking Capital Adequacy Framework (BCAF) and Islamic Banking Capital Adequacy Framework (iBCAF).
-The BCAF and iBCAF have been developed based on internationally agreed standards on capital adequacy promulgated by the Basel Committee on Banking Supervision (BCBS) and the Islamic Financial Services Board (IFSB). - 1.3 The Guidelines constitute components of the capital adequacy ratio requirements and are to be read together with the following guidelines: - (i) Guidelines on Banking and Islamic Banking Capital Adequacy Framework (Credit Risk); - (ii) Guidelines on Banking and Islamic Banking Capital Adequacy Framework (Operational Risk); and - (iii) Guidelines on Banking and Islamic Banking Capital Adequacy Framework (Risk-Weighted Assets).
+- 1.1 Regulatory capital requirements seek to ensure that risk exposures of a Labuan Islamic bank are backed by an adequate amount of high quality capital which absorbs losses on a going concern basis.
+This ensures the continuing ability of a Labuan Islamic bank to meet its obligations as they fall due while also maintaining the confidence of customers, depositors, creditors and other stakeholders in their dealings with the institution.
+Capital requirements also seek to further protect depositors and other senior creditors in a gone concern situation by promoting an additional cushion of assets that may be used to meet claims in liquidation. - 1.2 The Labuan Islamic Banking Capital Adequacy Framework sets out the approach for computing regulatory capital adequacy ratios, as well as the levels of those ratios at which Labuan Islamic banks are required to operate.
+The framework has been developed based on internationally-agreed standards on capital adequacy promulgated by the Basel Committee on Banking Supervision (BCBS) and Islamic Financial Services Board (IFSB). - 1.3 The Guidelines on Capital Components (Labuan Islamic Banks) (the Guidelines) set out the general requirements concerning regulatory capital adequacy, and the components of eligible regulatory capital.
+It shall be read together with the relevant Guidelines in relation to risk-weighted assets which details out the requirements for computing risk-weighted assets.